Eves Corner, Danbury

 Reading and Maths ages are expressed with reference to an average age at which a comparable ability is found.

-25% of Heathcote Pupils at both Key Stage 1 and Key Stage 2 score 125+ – well above average in their reading assessments.
-48% score above average with 94% pupils meeting at least the average score of 100.
+82% of Heathcote Pupils at Key Stage 1 and 76% at Key Stage 2 are above average in their reading scores.

-77% of Heathcote Pupils at both Key Stage 1 and Key Stage 2 have a reading age well above their chronological age.
-94% read above their chronological age with 95% pupils meeting at least their chronological age.
+82% of Heathcote Pupils at Key Stage 1 and 79% at Key Stage 2 have a reading age above their chronological age.

 We use this data to track pupils’ progress each term and to identify strengths and weaknesses.
 Pupils who we feel are not making significant enough progress are monitored and then, when necessary, interventions are put in place to address gaps in their learning.
 Able and talented children are also identified and appropriate interventions are put in place to extend their learning further (Academic Extension Programme).